SilenceVosh/silencevosh.github.io/_posts/2020-10-04-Heaven-Hell-rat-experiment.md

 category:
 tags: humanlearnings
 ---
-I'm going to complete the week here, by rolling out one last post.
-I've enjoyed this way of working and perhaps I experiment more with this.
-Every so often, without much of a plan see where my fingers take me in the course of 7 posts.
+To complete the week here, I'll roll out one last post on this goal-setting subject.
+I wrote this week as a string of posts in one sitting.
+I've enjoyed working this way and perhaps I experiment more with this.
 Instead of my morning pages, it's my weekly pages.

 <br>

-Two of the most powerful questions in writing: what does my character want? what does he fear?
+Two of the most powerful questions in writing: What does my character want?
+What does he fear?

-In Affective Neuroscience, there's a rat experiment which is testing motivations.
-The experimenters attached the rat's tail to a spring and depending on how hard he pulls, there's a reading of how motivated he was.
-The first experiment, the door opens and a piece of cheese is in front of him, he runs towards it and experiences resistance form the spring.
-But then, the experiments introduce a wiff of cat dander.
-This combination of a heaven and a hell caused the rat to be super motivated to pull the spring.
+In Affective Neuroscience, there's a rat experiment to learn about motivations.
+The experimenters attached a rat's tail to a spring and depending on how hard he pulls, there's a reading of how motivated he was.
+For the first experiment, the door opens and a piece of cheese is in front of him; he runs towards it, experiencing resistance form the spring.
+His motivation for the cheese is recorded.
+Next, the experiments introduce a whiff of cat dander.
+This combination of a heaven and a hell caused the rat to become a beast, yanking on the spring.
+He's super motivated and energized.

-And I think this is why these two questions some up so much of a character.
-We get to explore both his desires, his heavens, and his fears, his hells.
+I think this is why these two questions always provide rich information.
+When asked, we explore both the character's desires, his heavens, and his fears, his hells.
+We get a sense of what is breathing life into him.